 The Senior Farm Share Program is administered by the Vermont Department of Disabilities, Aging and Independent Living (DAIL).
-They do this in collaboration with the Northeast Organic Farming Association of Vermont (NOFA-VT), the University of Vermont (UVM) Extension, and the Vermont Department for Children and Families (DCF).
+They do this in collaboration with the Northeast Organic Farming Association of Vermont (NOFA-VT), and the Vermont Department for Children and Families (DCF).